FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Dan:** How were you solving them before FusionAuth?

-**Tamás and Grady:** In the past we've used a very barebones, API key only sign-up system we put together in under a week.
+**Tamás and Grady:** In the past we've used a very bare bones, API key only sign-up system we put together in under a week.

-While it served us getting our first 1000 users, we definitely needed something more robust, secure and user-friendly to get to the next magnitudes of users.
+While it served us getting our first 1000 users, we definitely needed something more robust, secure and user-friendly to get to the next magnitude of users.

 **Dan:** What did you use for the first system?
 Was it framework based, a library, or something else?